HuRuilizhen/HuRuilizhen.github.io/_posts/2026-02-12-Efficient-TypeScript-Learn-about-TypeScript.md

 # Term 02: Learn about TypeScript Options

+---

+# Term 03: Code Generation is Independent of the Type System

 ## Code with Incorrect Type will also Produce Output

 ## Unable to Check TypeScript Type at Runtime